Getting to know the staff: Q&A's

 2022: Focusing on ergonomics and the well-being of our staff, Durham invested into better equipment which gets us one step closer to our 'zero lifting' initiative

-Over the years, we grew from 3 employees in 2001 to over 60 employees by the beginning of 2022 and we currently occupy over 42,000sqf of warehouse space.
+Over the years, we grew from 3 employees in 2001 to almost 60 staff members by the beginning of 2023 and we still currently occupy over 42,000sqf of warehouse space.

 Durham Pallet Services are committed to keeping our workplace safe and since 2014 we have been part of the WSPS Health & Safety Group.